swcarpentry/r-novice-gapminder/_episodes/01-rstudio-intro.md

 a .R file to run later.
    *  This works well when doing small tests and initially starting off.
    *  It quickly becomes laborious
-2. Start writing in an .R file and use RStudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
+2. Start writing in an .R file and use RStudio's short cut keys for the Run command to push the current line, selected lines or modified lines to the interactive R console.
    * This is a great way to start; all your code is saved for later
    * You will be able to run the file you create from within RStudio